ajfinch123/ajfinch123.github.io/docs/_posts/2020-09-13-acting_out.md

 **Dimensionality Reduction** is a sub-class of unsupervised learning algorithms which focuses on squishing information from many features into a smaller number of features.

-**Clustering** is another sub-class of unsupervised learning, which is actually derived from dimensionality reduction.
+**Clustering** is another sub-class of unsupervised learning, which focuses on identifying groups of similar objects or data points.

 **Anomaly Detection** is the final sub-class of unsupervised learning applications, which focuses on detecting outliers.